sgillespie/lambda-calculus/README.md

 Pure &lambda; is also quite restrictive.
 You will not find features such as top-level named functions or variables, locally scoped variables, pattern matching, and many other features you might expect of a general purpose programming languages.
 Fortunately, these extensions are easy to add while preserving the semantics of &lambda;.

 # Syntax
 &lambda;'s syntax is quite minimal.
-There are only 3 types of expressions
+There are only 3 types of expressions [2]
  * Variables
  * Lambda abstraction
  * Function application

-Any expression maybe be parenthesized to in order to change the evaluation order.
-Expressions are evaluated from left to right.
+Any expression maybe be parenthesized to in order to change the evaluation order [?].
+Expressions are evaluated from left to right [?].

 ## Variables
-A variable is just a string of characters that may hold a specific value, just as you would expect.
+A variable is just a string of characters that may hold a specific value [?], just as you would expect.
 In &lambda;, we typically use the convention of a single lower case letter.
 For example: `x`, `y`, and `z` are all valid variables.

 ## Lambda abstraction
-A lambda abstraction is an anonymous function definition.
+A lambda abstraction is an anonymous function definition [?].
 As we saw earlier, functions take exactly one argument, and may return another function.
 Conventionally, we prefix abstractions with a `λ`, taking the following form.

     λv. body